HOMEBLOGINQUIRYSEARCH

 Most people experience no complications after a biopsy.
 In rare cases, more severe complications may occur, such as:

-Before the procedure is performed, you should talk to your doctor about the risks and benefits of a biopsy.
+Before the procedure, you should discuss the risks and benefits of a biopsy with your doctor.

 Sharing is caring